androidand/tengil/README.md

 Rule your Proxmox homelab with an iron fist through declarative YAML configuration.

+## Real Talk: What This Actually Does

+**You have a fresh Proxmox server.
+What can Tengil do RIGHT NOW?**

+1. **Create your ZFS pool** (you do this once manually: `zpool create tank ...`)
+2. **Write one YAML file** defining your datasets, containers, and shares
+3. **Run `tg apply`** and Tengil:
+   - Creates all your ZFS datasets with optimized settings
+   - Downloads LXC templates automatically
+   - Creates and starts containers
+   - Mounts datasets into containers
+   - Configures Samba/NFS shares
+   - Tracks everything in state

+**What you still configure yourself:**
+- Apps inside containers (Jellyfin, Nextcloud, etc.) - install them normally after containers exist
+- Network settings, firewall rules - use Proxmox UI or manual config
+- Backups - use Proxmox Backup Server or your own solution
+- VMs - Tengil only handles LXC containers, not VMs

+**What Tengil gives you:**
+- **Infrastructure as code** - your entire storage/container setup in one file
+- **Reproducibility** - blow it away, run `tg apply`, back to working state
+- **No scattered pct commands** - everything declarative
+- **Safe operations** - diff before apply, idempotent, never destroys data

 ## Why?

 **The Problem**: Running Proxmox as a NAS requires tedious manual work: